George Coulthard: Career-ending suspension

 Coulthard was serving as Carlton's vice-captain in 1882 when events conspired to end his VFA career.
 During a club training session in April, he clashed with teammate Joey Tankard, a new recruit who subsequently returned to his original club of Hotham.
 They reignited their feud in August when Carlton and Hotham met on the East Melbourne Cricket Ground.
 With Carlton leading into the second half, Coulthard fell on Tankard in a scrimmage, either accidentally or on purpose "with both fists shut", depending on the eyewitness account.
 Upon rising, Tankard struck Coulthard in the face, who returned punches in kind and used "foul language" before other players broke up the fight.
 The crowd then invaded the pitch and an eruption of mob violence seemed imminent until the police intervened.
 The Sportsman called it "one of the most disgraceful affairs witnessed on a football field".
 Later in the match, Coulthard challenged Tankard to a fight in the pavilion, but he refused.

-Six days later, the VFA held a special meeting at the Young and Jackson Hotel regarding the incident.
+Six days later, the VFA held a special meeting at the Young & Jackson hotel regarding the incident.
 After assessing the evidence, the bulk of which showed Tankard to be the aggressor, the VFA determined that Coulthard was "more to blame" for the fracas, with chairman H. C. A. Harrison expressing the opinion that "bad language is far worse than blows."
 Both players received a season-long suspension—the first punishment of its kind carried out by the association.
 After the verdict was handed down, Hotham secretary E. J. Lawrence accused Coulthard of insulting and threatening Tankard outside the meeting, and considered going to the police.